GSA/ficam-pacs/pages/pacs_glossary.md

 The process of granting or denying specific requests to:

 1. obtain and use information and related information processing services; and
-2. enter physical facilities (e.g., federal buildings, military establishments, and border crossing entrances).
+2. enter physical facilities, such as federal buildings, military establishments, and border crossing entrances.

 ### Access Point